 Australia

-In Australia, electric scooter laws are regulated at the state and territory level.
+In Australia, electric scooter laws are regulated at the state and territory levels.
 While some states have legalized their use on certain roads and paths, others have stricter regulations or outright bans.
 It’s crucial to familiarize yourself with the rules in your specific location.

 Asia